Eppo-exp/eppo-docs/docs/experiments/holdouts.md

 Define one or more holdout groups with a relevant key and the desired active date range.
 You can have multiple holdout groups running at once (e.g one for each team that runs experiments).

+The holdout is split into two groups: `status quo` who always see the control experience, and `winning variants` who see the treatment from experiments that are rolled out.

 ![Creating a Holdout](/img/experiments/holdouts/holdouts-docs-setup1.png)

 ### Assignment period